oracle-livelabs/database/text/full-text-indexing/index-files/index-files.md

 2. Load the files from Object Store into your table.

-    Run this once for each file you've stored, substituting in the PAR URL (that you saved in the previous step) and a short name or description.
+    Run this once for **each file** you've stored, substituting in the PAR URL (that you saved in the previous step) and a short name or description.
+Don't forget to give each file a different name/description.

     ```
     <copy>